Response of quantum spin networks to attacks: Background

 \subsection{Complex Network Measures}

 Visualizing the full emergent MI network is cumbersome, and even more so when we consider an ensemble of imprinted networks.
 Therefore, we distill the MI in the emergent network by a few network measures.
-These are the degree $k_i$ and clustering coefficient $C_i$ on a node $i$, and shortest path length $d_{ij}$ between $i$ and $j$.
-We extend the standard definitions of these measures in unweighted networks to weighted networks as follows:
+These are the degree $k_i$ and clustering coefficient $C_i$ on a node $i$, and shortest path length $d_{ij}$ between $i$ and $j$, generalized to analyze weighted networks as follows: